jshub/jshub.github.com/_posts/blog/_COMING_SOON.markdown

  3. Universal format for JS events - AJAX, Flash tracking
  4. Migration path for existing clients to adopt microformats

-## Configurator architecture (Fiann)
-The tag consists of chunks of code supplied by multiple vendors.
-At least some of the vendors would like to host the configuration tool themselves, or at least an entry point to it, which means you can configure data from a third party.
-How do you ensure the latest versions and the SLAs so that vendors are not beholden to each other?

 ## FAQ (Liam)
 Create an FAQ and post about its existence:
  1. How to keep informed - twitter, blog, mailing lists, IM